Application Checklist

 1. Read the Fiscal Sponsorship homepage and FAQs page.

-We usually do this over Zoom.
-Fill out this Prospective Applicant Inquiry Form to tell us a bit about your project.
-Keep the information on your Inquiry Form brief; this is not part of your application.
-If you are a good candidate for the program, we will contact you within a few days to schedule a consultation.
+2. Fill out the LOI Form to tell us a bit about your project.
+Keep the information on your Inquiry Form brief; this is not an application.
+If you are a good candidate for the program, we will contact you within a few days to schedule a consultation, we usually do this over Zoom.

-*If you have already discussed your project with the fiscal sponsorship department, proceed with step 3; everyone else should complete the Prospective Applicant Inquiry Form.
+*If you have already discussed your project with the fiscal sponsorship department, proceed with step 3; everyone else should complete the LOI form before submitting a full application.

 Then,